AGuyWhoSkis/Minegage/README.md

 The point of this repository was that it simplified the underlying Minecraft Server API.
 For example, the Minecraft client could display a Scoreboard with multiple rows of text, but displaying that was a lot more complicated than calling .Display(someText).
 So Board.java was made to bridge this gap and allow any text to be displayed with a single function call.
 Board.java even supports slow scrolling through text if it exceeds the maximum length.

+By multiplying this advantage across 100+ features, development speed only ever increased.
+The Paintball minigame was completed in just a few lines of code, yet it was one of the most popular!

 ---

 This repo includes generally useful utility functions for Java, more intuitive wrapper classes for CraftBukkit code, and a polished, feature rich library for developing server side plugins.
 The implementation of this library is included in the Minigame, Hub, Build, Creative, Factions, and SOTF folders.